-In Part 4, we looked at some of the main elements that allow you to set up and manage a membership site successfully.
+In Part 4, we looked at some of the main components that allow you to set up and manage a membership site successfully.

-In this tutorial, we look at membership software options for setting up and managing your membership site.
+In this tutorial, we look at different software options for setting up and managing your membership site.

 How To Build A Membership Site With WordPress – Membership Software

 There are many membership software solutions available.
 Some standalone membership management programs do not integrate with WordPress.